 Yes!

 Our office is happy to provide both in-person and virtual advising to our entire pre-health population.
-(When all programing was in person, we were happy to offer dedicated advising sessions and workshops across the regional campuses).
-Our website still serves as a fantastic resource for any student that is looking for guidance on how to get engaged and stay engaged throughout their collegiate career at UConn.
+While our office is based out of the main Storrs campus, we offer dedicated group advising sessions and workshops across the regional campuses throughout the year.
+Additionally, our website serves as a fantastic resource for any student that is looking for guidance on how to get engaged and stay engaged throughout their collegiate career at UConn.

 What is the Special Program in Medicine (SPiM) and how can I apply for it?